syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Filtering

-SfListView provides support to filter the records in view by setting predicate to the [SfListView.DataSource.Filter](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~Filter.html) property.
+The SfListView supports filtering the records in view by setting predicate to the [SfListView.DataSource.Filter](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~Filter.html) property.
 You have to call the [DataSource.RefreshFilter](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~RefreshFilter.html) method after assigning the Filter property for refreshing the view.

 The following code example illustrates how to filter the items based on the Title property of underlying data by using `FilterContacts` method.